mahsaSH717/rp-extractor-ml/README.md

    - For more details please check out : [Creating labeled dataset README](create_labeled_data_sets/README.md)

-2. Building a crf model to detect "research-problem" phrases of a sentence and evaluate it
+2. Building a crf model to extract "research-problem" phrases of a sentence and its evaluations

    - For more details and results please check out : [research-problem labelin README](rp-extractor-ml/README.md)